masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### authPersistenceFile

-the path of the authentication file
+The path of the authentication file

 **Type:** String